 FOR THE SUMMER OF 2020 ALL INTENSIVES WILL BE ONLINE!

-Emphasis will also be placed on the “writing process” and how to jump over the hurdles that often stand in a composer’s way.
+Emphasis will be placed on the “writing and arranging process” and how to jump over the hurdles that often stand in a composer’s way.
 How do I get started on a brand new piece?
 How do I write for specific instrumentation/personnel?
 What do I do if inspiration isn’t coming to me?
-This one-day program will offer valuable tips and solutions for tricky questions such as these.
+This two-day program will offer valuable tips and solutions for tricky questions such as these.

 Dates: August 27 and 28